navis-org/navis/README.md

 `vispy`'s backends are [listed here](https://vispy.org/installation.html#backend-requirements), and each can be installed as a navis extra, e.g. `pip3 install 'navis[vispy-pyqt6]'`.

 ![movie](https://user-images.githubusercontent.com/7161148/114312307-28a72700-9aea-11eb-89a6-ee1d72bfa730.mov)

+## Questions?
+Questions on how to use `navis` are best placed in [discussions](https://github.com/navis-org/navis/discussions).
+Same goes for cool projects or analyses you made using `navis` - we'd love to hear from you!

 ## Changelog